 "And what could be more beautiful, than bringing new life into the world?" - Anonymous

 We celebrated our wonderful midwives on International Midwives Day.
-Blacktown Hospital midwives Daisy, Emma, Karla and Gina showed us what it's all about with baby Madison - the joy of new life.
+Blacktown Hospital midwives Emma, Gina, Daisy and Karla showed us what it's all about with baby Madison - the joy of new life.

-“The hospital should be like my bedroom.
-It should have toys.
-The hospital needs a garden with plants and flowers” - children from Mount Druitt Hospital's childcare centre.
+“The hospital should be like our bedroom with toys and a garden with plants and flowers." - children from Mount Druitt Hospital's childcare centre

 Kids from Mount Druitt Hospital's childcare centre used their ideas of a "perfect hospital" to brighten up a shadecloth on the construction fence around the hospital's new dialysis centre.
 Cue plenty of finger painting and some glitter.

 "We will miss Mette's high energy, expertise and kind nature." - colleague Karina Whelan